Building for OpenHarmony

 To check if hdc is now working, you can run hdc list targets and it should show your device serial number.
 If it doesn't work, try rebooting.

-Please note, that your phone needs to be in "Developer mode" with USB debugging enabled.
+Please note that your device needs to be in "Developer mode" with USB debugging enabled.
 The process here is exactly the same as one android:

 1. Tap the build number multiple times to enable developer mode.